 A recent house fire in Leavenworth has numerous homeowners wondering "Can heat tape cause a fire?"

-A very common artifact of living with snow is the use of heat tape to help manage snow and ice on roofs and gutter systems.
+A very common artifact of living with snow in the Leavenworth or Lake Wenatchee area is the use of heat tape to help manage snow and ice on roofs and gutter systems.
 They are inexpensive and easy to use.
 Most will install them in a Zig-Zag pattern on the roof and or along a gutter and downspout.

 Most these heat tapes have a small thermostat so when the temperature drops calls for power that produces heat, then cuts off power after the temperature rises.
 You can leave these models plugged in.
 There are plug in type thermostats available.
 Some of these cables will also include a moisture sensor.